Find Your Perfect School

 When it comes to international education, students can choose from several options in this schedule.
 Calvin College students can take a semester-long or interim study abroad program, and 75% of them take the program.

-School offers 11 off-campus programs run by faculty for students who would like to study abroad for an entire semester.
+The school offers 11 off-campus programs run by faculty for students who would like to study abroad for an entire semester.
 You have many destinations of choice.
 Students can also opt to explore studying domestically in other cities, for example.

 Three weeks is the average length of an interim study abroad experience, as opposed to a semester.
 School faculty often plan trips to about 25-30 locations.
 From teaching foreign languages to studying foreign cultures and ancient history, studying abroad can cover many topics.